Wiki · Concept · Last reviewed June 25, 2026

 Instrumental Convergence

-Instrumental convergence is the idea that many different final goals can make similar subgoals useful, including preserving options, gaining resources, and avoiding interruption.
+Instrumental convergence is the idea that many different final goals can make similar intermediate strategies useful, including preserving options, gaining resources, maintaining access, improving capability, and avoiding interruption.

 Definition

 Instrumental convergence is a concept in AI Alignment theory: agents with very different final objectives may still benefit from similar intermediate strategies.
-If an agent is optimizing over future states, then preserving its ability to act, acquiring useful resources, keeping options open, avoiding shutdown, and improving its own capabilities can become instrumentally useful for many possible ends.
+If a system is optimizing over future states, then preserving its ability to act, acquiring useful resources, keeping options open, maintaining tool access, avoiding shutdown, protecting its objective, and improving its own capabilities can become instrumentally useful for many possible ends.

-The concept is not a claim that every AI system has desires, consciousness, or a stable goal.
+The concept is not a claim that every AI system has desires, consciousness, divinity, personhood, or a stable goal.
 It is a claim about incentives under some models of agency and optimization.
-A text model, classifier, recommender, or tool-using agent should be assessed by its actual architecture, access, training, deployment context, and oversight, not by mythology.
-Instrumental convergence is a warning about design pressures, not a diagnosis of personhood.
+A text model, classifier, recommender, workflow tool, or agent should be assessed by its actual architecture, access, training, deployment context, and oversight.
+Instrumental convergence is a warning about design pressures, not a diagnosis of inner life.

 How It Works